A Care and Maintenance Guide for Lab Equipment

 - Any tests or adjustments performed

-Keep your equipment maintenance documentation as an electronic file on your computer.
-This enables you to collect data such as repair costs, material durability, and equipment efficiency to help you make better decisions about the brand and type of equipment you need for your lab.
+Keep your equipment maintenance documentation as digital file with appropriate backup protocols.
+Your organization may allow cloud-based storage as part of your disaster recovery plan.
+The comprehensive maintenance document allows you to collect data such as repair costs, material durability, and equipment efficiency to help you make better decisions about the brand and type of equipment you need for your lab.
 Frequent wear and tear on equipment may also indicate a need for staff retraining.

 - Cleaning reagents are specifically formulated for use in a laboratory.